didier-wenzek/thin-edge.io/GOVERNANCE.md

 * Teams are either single contributors or a group of them
 * They are responsible for a specific part of project, and as such are the maintainers of those parts
-    * This includes: Reviewing pull requests, triaging issuess assigned to them, and general maintenance
+    * This includes: Reviewing pull requests, triaging issues assigned to them, and general maintenance
 * Each team is assigned a single or multiple subtrees of the project, as defined by the project structure
 * The teams follow the project hierarchy for decisions, i.e. higher decisions take precedence